 On May 3, 2018, the District Court ordered the USACE to file a status report by June 8, 2018 informing the Court when the USACE expects the remand process to be complete.
 On June 8, 2018, the USACE filed a status report stating that they will conclude the remand process by August 10, 2018.
 On August 7, 2018, the USACE informed the Court that they will need until August 31, 2018 to finish the remand process.
+On August 31, 2018, the USACE informed the Court that they will need until August 31, 2018 to finish the remand process.
+On August 31, 2018, the USACE informed the Court that they will need until August 31, 2018 to finish the remand process.

-On August 31, 2018, the USACE informed the Court that it had completed the remand process and that it had determined that the three issues remanded by the Court had been correctly decided.
+the remand process and that it had determined that the three issues remanded by the Court had been correctly decided.
 On October 1, 2018, the USACE produced a detailed remand analysis document supporting that determination.
 The plaintiff Tribes and certain of the individuals have sought leave of the Court to amend their complaints to challenge the remand process and the USACE's decision on remand.
 The Court is currently considering proposed schedules for a final round of summary judgment briefing, and ETO expects that the Court will issue a final determination once that briefing is concluded.